rubymonsters/ruby-for-beginners/08_your_tools.md

 In order to switch back and forth between apps quickly you can use the keyboard shortcut `cmd-tab` on Mac OSX, and `alt-tab` on Ubuntu and Windows.

-In your shell you can use the "cursor up" key to go through your last used
+In your shell you can use the `cursor up` key to go through your last used
 commands: you don't have to type `ruby hello.rb` again.
 Just hit "cursor up" and then enter to run it again.